Code-Institute-Submissions/project1frontend/README.md

 sh ./publish.sh 1.0.0
 ```
 1. a tag is created for a new release
-1. the build directory contains minified html, css and js
+1. a local build directory contains minified html, css and js
 2. publish.sh publishes the content of build to the gh-pages branch

 ## Credits